Water allocation plans

 The proposed content of the WAP is developed with advice from community-based committees in the region.
 A draft WAP is then prepared, and extensive community consultation is undertaken.
 Community feedback is used to inform a final WAP that is submitted to the Minister for Sustainability, Environment and Conservation for consideration.
 Adopted WAPs are reviewed within 10 years to ensure they are still meeting the needs of the environment and the community.

 3. Implementing a WAP: water allocation through licences and permits

-Once the WAP is adopted by the Minister it is implemented by the Department of Environment, Water and Natural Resources (DEWNR).
-DEWNR manages the allocation of the water resource to existing and new users in accordance with the rules set out in the WAP.
+Once the WAP is adopted by the Minister it is implemented by the Department for Environment and Water.
+The department manages the allocation of the water resource to existing and new users in accordance with the rules set out in the WAP.
 Water users apply for a licence, which sets out their allocation and the conditions under which they can take and use water.

 Farmers talk about water allocation planning

 Water allocation planning is not new and many plans are already in place to protect water resources across South Australia.
 See a number of farmers talk about their experiences.